jadeallenx/criswell/README.md

 Criswell is a library for Erlang that implements the idea of [futures](https://en.wikipedia.org/wiki/Futures_and_promises).
-A future is a promise that at some point in the (hopefully) near future, a value will be available to a long-running operation.
+A future is a promise that at some point in the (hopefully) near future, a result will be available to a potentially long-running operation.

 Build
 -----
 This library is written for and tested against OTP 19+.
 It may or may not work with earlier OTP releases.

      rebar3 compile

 API
 ---
 The API is very simple.
 All of the functions are in the `criswell` module.
-It has three functions exported.

 ### promise/1 ###
 This function takes a single argument, a function or an MFA tuple.
 It gets a